wpscott/UxPlay/README.txt

     Alma Linux):** (sudo dnf instal, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the
-    "CodeReady" add-on repository, called "PowerTools" by clones) (+libX11-devel for fullscreen X11 and "ZOOMFIX" if needed).
+    "CodeReady" add-on repository, called "PowerTools" by clones) gstreamer1-devel gstreamer1-plugins-base-devel (+libX11-devel for

--   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for fullscreen X11,
+    fullscreen X11 and "ZOOMFIX" if needed).

-    and ZOOMFIX if needed).
+-   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel gstreamer-devel gstreamer-plugins-base-devel (+ libX11-devel for fullscreen X11, and ZOOMFIX if needed).

 -   **Arch Linux** (*Also available as a package in AUR*): (sudo pacman -Syu) openssl libplist avahi gst-plugins-base.